chargio/openshift-s2i-elixir/README.md

 #### S2I scripts

 ##### assemble
-Create an *assemble* script that will build our application, e.g.:
+The *assemble* script will build the application:
-- build python modules
+- Compile the code
-- bundle install ruby gems
+- Install node libraries needed for JS
-- setup application specific configuration
+- setup application configuration

 The script can also specify a way to restore any saved artifacts from the previous image.